V0lantis/Clean-Code/README.md

 and then to begin to try refactoring the dirty code, and comparing with the `answer` branch (on CLI, it is `git diff master:path/file.c answer:path/file.c) and on VS Code, you install the gitlens extension, which allow you to compare two branches together.

-## File format & main architecture of language
+## Files' format & main architecture of languages

-It is not important that every files follow the exact architecture associated with the language, e.g. every file .c doesn't have to begin with an `#include` and a `int maint()`function.
+It is not important that every files follow the exact architecture associated with the language, e.g. every file .c doesn't have to begin with an `#include` and a `int maint()` function.
 Concepts are more important.
 Clean clode is independent of the language.

+## Contributing

+Contributing is highly appreciated.
+I started with Clean Code's book sample, and I'll add all codes that I've seen or think.